The Impact of Critique on LLM-Based Model Generation from Natural Language: The Case of Activity Diagrams: Evaluation Results

-To statistically compare the \textit{correctness} and \textit{completeness} results for answering RQ1-3, we use the Wilcoxon Rank-Sum Test~\cite{wilcoxon1992individual} along with the Vargha-Delaney effect size ($\hat{A}_{12}$)~\cite{vargha2000critique}.
-To compare variant A with variant B, we use a significance level of 1\%.
+To statistically compare the \textit{correctness} and \textit{completeness} results for answering RQ1--RQ4, we use the Wilcoxon Rank-Sum Test~\citep{wilcoxon1992individual} along with the Vargha-Delaney effect size ($\hat{A}_{12}$)~\citep{vargha2000critique}.
+To compare variant~\emph{A} with variant~\emph{B}, we use a significance level of 5\%.
 A difference is deemed significant if the $p$-value falls below this threshold.
 When \emph{A} outperforms \emph{B}, the effect size is classified as small, medium, or large for $\hat{A}{12} \geq 0.56$, $0.64$, and $0.71$, respectively.
 Otherwise, when \emph{B} outperforms \emph{A}, the effect size is classified as small, medium, or large for $\hat{A}{12} \leq 0.44$, $0.36$, and $0.29$, respectively.
-The difference between \emph{A} and \emph{B} is negligible when $0.44 < \hat{A}{12} < 0.56$~\cite{vargha2000critique}.
-The results of the pairwise comparisons among the five \approach\ variants, based on these statistical tests for \textit{semantic correctness} and \textit{completeness}, are presented in Tables~\ref{table:rq1_stat}, \ref{table:rq2_stat}, and~\ref{table:rq3_stat}.
-To be thorough, we report statistical test results in RQ1, RQ2, and RQ3 for all thresholds, and we use these results to answer the respective research questions.
-However, for the cross-variant comparisons in RQ1, RQ2, and RQ3 -- where we compare actual values of \textit{correctness} and \textit{completeness} -- we use the highest average \textit{semantic correctness} and \textit{completeness} obtained when no threshold is set.
+The difference between \emph{A} and \emph{B} is negligible when $0.44 < \hat{A}{12} < 0.56$~\citep{vargha2000critique}.
+The results of all pairwise comparisons among the five \approach\ variants, based on statistical tests for \textit{semantic correctness} and \textit{completeness} obtained by L-Match and B-Match evaluation methods are presented in Table~\ref{table:all_stat_results}.
+All statistical tests are conducted on results aggregated across LLMs from Table~\ref{table:semantic_results_combined} for each dataset, method, and metric.
+In addition, all statistical significance tests are reported with p-values adjusted using the Benjamini–Hochberg (BH) procedure~\citep{benjamini1995controlling}.
+Yellow-highlighted cells indicate a significant improvement of variant~\emph{A} over variant~\emph{B}, while blue-highlighted cells indicate a significant improvement of variant~\emph{B} over variant~\emph{A}.
+Cells without colour indicate that there is no significant difference between the two variants being compared.
+We use these statistical test results to answer RQ1, RQ2, RQ3, and RQ4.

-For the \textit{cost} metric, Table \ref{table:token_cost} reports the average number of LLM calls and the average number of tokens required per LLM for inputs, outputs, and reasoning.
-As shown in the table, including the refinement loop increases input token usage -- an expected outcome given the additional LLM calls that may include prior activity diagram history and the critique, hence increasing average input sizes.
-However, the number of output and reasoning tokens remains consistent across all variants and LLMs.
-Therefore, our \textit{cost} analysis focuses on the number of LLM calls rather than total token usage.